 As this is Halloween, fancy dress is optional.

-There will be hot and cold drinks available plus some spooky treats and prizes.
+There will be hot and cold drinks available plus some spooky treats.

 The True Crime Museum, Palace Court, White Rock, Hastings TN34 1JP